Maibritt Pedersen Zari

 - as Course Coordinator and Lecturer

-Sustainable architecture, biomimicry, wellbeing, regenerative development, climate change
+Sustainable architecture, biomimicry, wellbeing, regenerative design, climate change adaptation, ecosystem-based adaptation, biophilic design, ecosystem services

 PhD Victoria University, BDes (Interior Architecture), Victoria University.